 With the date picker, the user can see a day view, month view, or year view.
 The current day and the selected date are highlighted.
 The calendar week is also visible in the day view.
 The calendar closes when a final day is selected.
 The user can click or tap the arrows to navigate to the previous and the next day, month, or year view depending on the current view.

 The selected date is shown with a blue background.
-The current day is indicated with a purple border.
+The current day is indicated with a purple border and owns the focus.

 Selecting a Date